tantodefi/speedrunLUKSO-challenges/README.md

 ### 🥅 Goals

-- [ ] If you send ETH directly to the contract address does it update your `balance` and the `balance` of the contract?
+- [ ] If you send LYX directly to the contract address does it update your `balance` and the `balance` of the contract?

 ---